onlexnet/sin-net-reports/README.md

 Project site: [raport.sin.net.pl](https://raport.sin.net.pl/)

-Project allows register customer services and produce summarized reports.
+Project allows register customer services and produce summarized reports in form of small PDF attachments for invoices..

 In scope:

-- Define list of clients
-- Register time and distance of provided service through Web site
+- [ ] Register time and distance of provided service through Web site
+- [ ] Define list of clients
-- Create PDF attachments per client for given period on demand
+- [ ] Create PDF attachments per client for given period on demand

 ## To run locally for tests

+- cd webapi/main
-- **docker-compose up**
+- TBD
 - goto **http://localhost:3000** to see UI
 - goto **http://localhost:8080/graphiql** to see webapi